gearoffortune/perforator/docs/en/guides/kubernetes/helm-chart.md

 {% note warning %}

-Make sure you have necessary [buckets](https://github.com/yandex/perforator/blob/be7ed14b5b875217984d3aab5d93ca10289cb134/perforator/deploy/db/docker-compose/compose.yaml#L86-L90) in your S3 storage.
+Make sure you have necessary buckets in your [S3 storage](../../reference/database.md#object-storage)

 {% endnote %}

 {% note info %}

-For testing purposes, you can set up databases using [docker compose](docker-compose.md).
+For testing purposes, you can use this [tutorial](../../tutorials/kubernetes/helm-chart.md) to set up a Perforator deployment with all databases inside your Kubernetes cluster

 {% endnote %}